Recursive Rendering

 Recursion limit 1 on the left, 2 in the middle and 4 on the right

-in the prefab folder of the pro extension you have 2 pro portals included:
+in the prefab folder of the pro extension, you’ll find two Pro portal prefabs:

 • PortalPro

-• same portal as in the standard version, just with the new PortalPro script
+• Identical in appearance to the standard version, but with the new PortalPro script attached.

 • PortalPro (Gate)

-• All other Portal prefabs are based on the standard Portal script but but should be easily replaceable with the PortalsPro script
+• All other portal prefabs are still based on the standard Portal.cs script, but are easily replaceable with the PortalsPro script

 Last updated